Osanna of Cattaro: Life

-In her late teens, Osanna felt a call to live the life of an anchoress.
+In her late teens, Kosić felt a call to live the life of an anchoress.
 Though she was considered very young for such a calling, her spiritual director had her walled up in a cell built near Saint Bartholomew's church in Cattaro.
-It had a window through which Osanna could hear Mass, and another window to which people would occasionally come to ask for prayers or give food.
-Katarina made the customary promises of stability and the door was sealed.
+It had a window through which she could hear Mass, and another window to which people would occasionally come to ask for prayers or give food.
+Kosić made the customary promises of stability and the door was sealed.

 After an earthquake destroyed her first hermitage, she moved to a cell at Saint Paul's church, and became a Dominican tertiary, taking the name Osanna in memory of Blessed Osanna of Mantua.
 She would follow the Dominican rule for the last 52 years of her life.
 A group of Dominican sisters took up residence near her, consulting her for guidance, and came to consider her their leader.
 Osanna soon had so many followers that a convent was founded for them.

 In her tiny cell, it is said that Osanna had many visions.
 These included the Christ as an infant, the Blessed Virgin Mary, and several saints.
-Once the Devil appeared to her in the form of the Blessed Virgin and told her to modify her penances.
-By obedience to her confessor, Osanna managed to penetrate this disguise and vanquish this enemy.
+Once, it is said, the Devil appeared to her in the form of the Blessed Virgin and told her to modify her penances.
+By obedience to her confessor, Osanna reportedly managed to penetrate this disguise.

 A convent of sisters founded at Cattaro regarded her as their foundress because of her prayers, although she never actually saw the place.
 When the city was attacked on 9 August 1539 by Khair ad-Din Barbarossa, and Cattaro was threatened, the citizens of Cattaro ran to her for help.
 They credited their deliverance to her prayers and counsel.
-Again, her prayers were credited to saving them from the plague.
+Later, her prayers were credited to saving them from the plague.